New to Conservation? Read This!by Shekar Dattatri

 - Become part of the Conservation India community and carefully read the expert opinions on the site.
-Additional recommended reading can be found in the appropriate section of the site.

 - Find a grassroots conservation NGO to work with and volunteer your time and skills.
 Be prepared to do ‘boring’ work, as that’s what conservation is often all about.
 Writing letters to government, meeting officials, filing petitions and the like are par for the course.
-(See our NGO directory to find a group in your region)

 - Try to find an experienced mentor (sorry, you’ll have to do your own homework!).